 - Schedule classes, order textbooks, and attend orientation

 What Does a Licensed Practical Nurse Do?

-The nursing program offered at Ohio Business College yields you a diploma in Practical Nursing and the skills needed to pass your National Licensure Examination for Practical Nurses (NCLEX-PN®) to obtain your LPN license.
-LPNs work under the direction of a licensed physician, podiatrist, or registered nurse.
-As an LPN, you will be capable of performing a number of important nursing skills within a health care setting.
-Including:
+Ohio Business College's nursing program offers a Practical Nursing diploma and the skills needed to pass your National Licensure Examination for Practical Nurses (NCLEX-PN®) to obtain your LPN license.
+LPNs work under the direction of a licensed physician, physician’s assistant, nurse practitioner or registered nurse.
+As an LPN, you will be capable of performing essential nursing skills within a healthcare setting including:

 - Maintaining patient records

-- Initiate, maintain, and monitor IVs within the LPN Scope of Practice
+- Initiate, support, and monitor IVs within the LPN Scope of Practice

 - Provide Individualized patient care